rsgc-ics3u-2015/opportunities-to-learn/README.md

 [ReadingRedirectedSerialOutputFromSharedDataFolder](https://github.com/rgordonatrsgc/ReadingRedirectedSerialOutputFromSharedDataFolder)
 Fork and clone this repository.
 Load an Arduino program that provides output on the serial port.
 Open the swift-serial project.
 Open this Playground file.
 Run the swift-serial project.
 Then run this Playground file.

+### Swift Language Basics

+Download and follow the steps provided in [this tutorial application](https://www.weheartswift.com/wp-content/uploads/2015/09/Exercise-Platform-Demo.zip).
+I am looking for feedback on this program - should I purchase access to the additional chapters?